MicrosoftDocs/Devices-docs/surface/secure-surface-dock-ports-semm.md

 1. Apply the configuration package to your target device and then connect the dock.

 1. Open **Surface App** and select **Surface Dock** to view the resultant policy state of your Surface Dock.
-If the policy settings are applied, Surface App will indicate that ports are available.
+If the policy settings are applied, Surface App (shown here for Surface Thunderbolt 4 Dock and Surface Dock 2) indicates that ports are available.

    ![Surface app shows all ports are available for authenticated users on Surface Dock 2.](images/surface-thunderbolt-4-dock-unmanaged.png)